 In 1986, a group of individuals associated with the Wisconsin Department of Natural Resources embarked on a journey to seek alternative funding for its programs, supplementing the scarce and diminishing financial resources appropriated through legislated channels.
 This is the fascinating story of that successful venture.
+Written by Ron Semmann, co-founder, first executive director, and Emeritus Board Member.

 Sufficient funding for public programs has always been difficult.
 Perhaps that is the way it should be, ensuring the taxpayer that public monies are not being thrown at government agencies in a willy-nilly fashion.
 In the 1970s and 80s, this was clearly the case for state and local natural resource agencies in Wisconsin and across the country.
 States such as Missouri were experimenting with a sales tax spin-off and other states looked at voluntary contribution efforts to keep their programs going.
 Private tax sheltered 501 (C) (3) foundations were becoming viable alternative adjuncts to scarce public funding.